acollierr17/paginate/README.md

 // You can access whichever page you like by passing in the index console.log(pages[0]); // [{ name: 'John Doe', age: 21 }, { name: 'John Doe', age: 21 }, { name: 'John Doe', age: 21 }]
 ```

+To test this live, clone this repository and go to the `example` directory.
+From there, run `npm test`.